scalalandio/chimney/docs/docs/cookbook.md

     `PartialTransformer`s are only needed to *override* the default behavior, and they are *not* needed for the handling of every intermediate value.

+    This also allows to replace a bunch of anonymous instances calling one another with a single instance - limitting the number of allocations and improving performance.

-However, with `import io.scalaland.chimney.auto._` the same semantics as in other libraries is used: implicit def returns `Transformer`, so if derivation with defaults is possible it will always be triggered.
+However, with `import io.scalaland.chimney.auto._` the same semantics as in other libraries is used: `implicit def` returns `Transformer`, so if derivation with defaults is possible it will always be triggered.

 !!! important